julianxhokaxhiu/mockups-creator/README.md

   grunt deploy --app=project_name
   ```

+# Arguments Reference

+- `--app` is the option that says which app to run based on your chosen task.
+- `--customtask` is for custom tasks developed inside your app that doesn't exists on the core mockups-creator.

 # `Directories` reference

 - `_apptpl` folder is used as a starter template when you run `grunt make --app=project_name` task.
 Everything from this folder will be copied 1:1 to the `project_name` folder that you got from the `grunt make` task.